MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/setup/setup-hub-valueprop.md

 ms.collection:
 - M365-subscription-management
 - Adm_O365
-description: "Learn how the Setup hub in Microsoft 365 helps admins discover, learn, and take action."
+description: "Learn how the new Setup experience in Microsoft 365 helps admins discover, learn, and take action."
 ---

 # Optimize administration with the new Setup experience